The-CORE/blog/raw/infinity_trees/abstract.md

 <br>

 Or maybe it doesn't.
-Infinity is complicated, and I didn't really do enough research.
+Infinity is complicated, irrationals are weird, and I didn't really do enough research.

 <br>